-Enable will conduct its business paying close attention to these areas including:
+ESL conducts its business paying close attention to these areas including:

-- Assisting relocating businesses by providing efficient access to new network connections - Focus network build areas to ensure new Greenfield (subdivisions) developments have access to UFB capability where possible - Maximising the co-ordination with the rebuilding of Christchurch and the establishment of the UFB network - Minimising environmental impacts by ensuring network infrastructure will be deployed in a way that minimises the impact to the environment, ie, underground.
+- Providing affordable wholesale fibre based broadband connectivity. - Assisting businesses by providing efficient access to new network connections. - Focussing network build areas to ensure new Greenfield developments (subdivisions) have access to UFB capability where possible. - Maximising co-ordination with the rebuild of Christchurch when deploying the UFB network. - Ensuring network infrastructure is deployed in a way that minimises the impact to the environment. - Maximising the opportunity to ensure the large numbers of new commercial and residential buildings in Christchurch are designed and built with provision for fibre connectivity included.

-In addition, Enable will work closely with the education, health and business sectors in Christchurch ensuring UFB capability investments are targeted in these areas for the wider good of the community.
+In addition, ESL works closely with the education, health and business sectors in Christchurch ensuring UFB capability investments are targeted in these areas for the wider good of the community.

-Finally, Enable will ensure its broadband capability plays a significant role in ensuring Christchurch has a safe community, ie, continual support and expansion of community based services such as crime prevention camera capability.
+Finally, ESL ensures its broadband capability plays a significant role in ensuring Christchurch has a safe community - ie, continual support and expansion of community based services such as crime prevention camera capability.

-All activities will be carried out in line with the objective of protecting and growing shareholder value.
+All activities are carried out in line with the objective of protecting and growing shareholder value.